Katolus/functions/docs/proposals/components_subcommands.md

 ## Flow

+**Status**: Work in Progress

+Below describes a details flow for a user interacting with the package for the first time.

 1. Installing package with `pip`.
    * Python required.
-   * If it is possible would should create a configuration directory on installation.
-[Investigation]().
-   * Maybe add a new command like `init` to prepare all the required variables.
 2. Running it for the first time.
 What is happening?
-   * If not created, we need to create a `.config` directory specific to an operating system and handle any issues gracefully.
-   * Check for available components like `gcloud` to know which commands can be enabled.
-Throw errors if required components like `docker` are missing.
+   * Since there is no `config` directory and message should be displayed warning that the `init` method needs to be run to finish setup.
+[To be implemented - #160, #161]
+   * On running the `init` command, the config directory is created and validation on operating systems, components is run.
+   * If not successful, handle any issues gracefully, disabling unavailable components and warning user about missing required components like `docker`.
    * Storing the state of the app inside the config, so that this validation is not run on every invocation of the cli.
 3. Running the app next time.
    * should not go trigger previous steps (unless there is a config file missing).
+   * run respective command, logging all the information
 4. Config can be reset by running `functions config --reset`.
    * This would trigger a rerun of the validations required for a normal functioning of the package: `components`/...
 5. In addition to a reset, components can be interacted with via the `components` subcommands.
-6.
-7. Available commands will be dependant on the availability of a given components so for example `run`, `stop` will be dependent on the availability of the `docker` component.
+6. Available commands will be dependant on the availability of a given components so for example `run`, `stop` will be dependent on the availability of the `docker` component.
-8. Each component will have a set of rules it needs to meet in order to be considered valid (version, etc...)
+7. Each component will have a set of rules it needs to meet in order to be considered valid (version, etc...)

 ## Benefits